taovv/taovv.github.io/index.md

 [//]: # (## About Me)

-I am a three-year M.S. student at the College of Computer Science and Software Engineering, Shenzhen University (SZU), supervised by Prof. [Zhihui Lai](https://www.scholat.com/laizhihui).
+I am a three-year M.S. student at the College of Computer Science and Software Engineering, Shenzhen University (SZU), supervised by Prof. <a href="https://www.scholat.com/laizhihui" target="_blank">Zhihui Lai</a>.
 Previously, I received my B.S. degree in Computer Science from
 Guilin University of Electronic Technology (GUET) in 2020.

 My research interests are in Computer Vision, including but